 Mitali Chakravarty has been writing from the age of eight.
 She started her professional career as a journalist in The Times of India.
-Her bylines appeared in The Statesman, The Times of India, The Hindustan Times and The Pioneer in the 1980s upto 1992 and more recently online on Kitaab, Setu, Countercurrent, Modern Literature, Words and Worlds (Austria), The Daily Star (Bangladesh), Harbinger Asylum Quarterly(USA).
-Her poetry and prose have been published as part of anthologies, some have been translated to German and read in a PEN Austria symposium.
-Mitali also translates from Bengali and Hindi.
+Her bylines have appeared in The Statesman, The Times of India, The Hindustan Times, The Pioneer, The Daily Star and more journals.
+Her poetry and prose have been published online and as part of numerous hardcopy anthologies.
+Some of her poetry has been translated to Nepali and German.
+Mitali also translates from Bengali and Hindi to English.
 She has published a humorous book of essays on living in China where she spent eight years, In the Land of Dragons .

 Dustin Pickering is founder of Transcendent Zero Press and editor-in-chief of Harbinger Asylum.
 He has authored several poetry collections, a short story collection, and a novella.
 He is a Pushcart nominee and was a finalist in Adelaide Literary Journal’s short story contest in 2018.
 He is a former contributor to Huffington Post.